hariadivicky/nano/README.md

 ```

-The `Bind` function automatically choose deserialization source based on your request Content-Type and request method. `GET` and `HEAD` methods will try to bind url query or urlencoded form.
+`Bind` function automatically choose deserialization source based on your request Content-Type and request method. `GET` and `HEAD` methods will try to bind url query or urlencoded form.
 Otherwise, it will try to bind multipart form or json.

-but if you want to manually choose the binding source, you could uses this functions below:
+but if you want to manually choose the binding source, you can use this functions:

 #### Bind URL Query

-If you want to bind url query like `page=1&limit=50` or urlencoded form you could use `BindSimpleForm`
+If you want to bind url query like `page=1&limit=50` or urlencoded form you can use `BindSimpleForm`

 ```go
 var paging Pagination